Inderlard/macro-builder/README.md

 If you download and use the repository, you do so at your own discretion and risk.

 > [!WARNING]
-> This tool does not prevent you from thinking, it just saves you work.
+> This tool does not prevent you from making decisions, it just saves you work.
 For security reasons, scripts are not launched automatically.
-> Always remember to check the commands and compare them with other guides.
+> Please, always remember to check the commands and compare them with other guides.
+> Also, always remember to verify that the board configuration is correct before compiling.
 ---